fedi-e2ee/public-key-directory-specification/Specification.md

 Every time an `AddKey` message is accepted by the Public Key Directory, it will generate a 256-bit random unique `key-id` for that public key.
-This value is not secret or sensitive in any way, and is only used to point to an exiting public key to reduce the amount of rejected signatures software must publish.
+This value is not secret or sensitive in any way, and is only used to point to an existing public key to reduce the amount of rejected signatures software must publish.

 Every message except revocations and the first `AddKey` for an Actor **SHOULD** include a `key-id` value.